talentprotocol/creator-score-miniapp/docs/features/0004_rewards_optin.md

 ### UI Restrictions:
 - No UI elements to show future pool amounts
-- No way for users to change decisions after making them
+- **Opt-out decisions are irreversible** - no UI to change from opt-out to opt-in
+- **Opt-in decisions are reversible** - users can change to opt-out until September 15th deadline in the /settings page
 - Modal only shows to top 200 users on `/leaderboard` page
+- After deadline, all undecided users automatically default to opt-out

 ### Security & Validation:
+- Server-side validation prevents opt-out to opt-in changes (irreversible)
-- Server-side validation prevents decision changes after deadline
+- Server-side validation allows opt-in to opt-out changes until September 15th deadline
 - No client-side manipulation of pool calculations
 - All critical logic handled in services layer
+- Wallet address validation ensures decisions are tied to verified addresses
+- Store both `rewards_decision` and `primary_wallet_address` in same database record
+- Wallet selection mandatory for opt-in users